 What else do we know?

-HTC has already said that the device will run Android software, meaning that all Google's usual familiar services will be present and correct - and this will include some of HTC's own security tools on top.
+HTC has already said that the device will run Android O, meaning that all Google's usual familiar services will be present and correct - and this will include some of HTC's own security tools on top.

 The HTC Exodus also comes with a unique security Social Key Recovery safeguard if you do misplace your phone, and with it, all your precious currency.